disorderedmaterials/dissolve/web/content/docs/run/cli.md

 ### `--restart <filename>`
 Read restart file data from the file specified, rather than the default.
 Note that this only affects the initial target for reading the restart file - restart data written by the simulation will still be saved to the default restart file name.

-### `-x`, `--no-files`
+### `-x`, `--no-restart-file`
-Inhibit writing of the restart and heartbeat files.
+Inhibit writing of the restart file.
 Data exported from individual modules will still be written.

 * * *